

 So, why use this?

-• It can be really helpful if you want to make recordings of workshops, seminars, or tutorials available to students who were ill or otherwise absent, or for revision later.
+• It can be helpful if you want to make Recordings of workshops, seminars, or tutorials available to students who were ill or otherwise absent, or for revision later.

-• If you’re looking for a quick and easy way to create video content for flipped learning, the manual self recording is a good option.
-You can record yourself delivering learning content on-location in a teaching space, including making use of helpful aspects of the AV setup like document cameras and/or whiteboards.
-Then either upload the video straight to your topic in FLO, or edit the recording in whatever video editing tool you like to use.
+• If you’re looking for a quick and easy way to create video content Manual Recording is a good option.
+You can record yourself delivering learning content on-location in a teaching space, utilising helpful aspects of the AV system like Document Cameras and/or Whiteboards.
+Then either upload the video straight to your topic in Canvas or edit the live stream/recording in any video editing application you prefer to use.
+There are also a number of recording rooms on campus that can provide more of an immersive presentation – More information can be found here - https://staff.flinders.edu.au/learning-teaching/topics/multimedia-recording-studio

-Can I use lecture recordings as a substitute for lectures?
+Can I use pre-recorded captures as a substitute for live lectures? keyboard_arrow_up

-What are some tips for producing high quality lecture recordings?
+What are some tips for producing high quality lecture live stream/recordings? keyboard_arrow_up

 Here’s our top five.

-1. Remember to use the microphone, and make sure its switched on.
-If you forget, one of our technicians might call you on the room phone to remind you.
+• Remember to use the microphone, and make sure it is switched on.
+If you forget, one of our technicians might call you on the room telephone to remind you.
+The touch panel displays a flashing alert if “no audio is detected”.

-2. Be sure to maximise any applications you’re showing, so they fill the entire screen.
-This will help readability on the recording.
+• Be sure to maximise any applications you’re showing, so they fill the entire screen.
+This will help readability on the live stream/recording, your PowerPoint presentation should be in 16:9 ratio not in 4:3 ratio.

-3. Be conscious of time.
-The lecture recording automatically starts at ten past the hour and finishes at the hour on the dot.
-If you run over, the recording won’t continue so students watching the recording will miss your big conclusion.
+• Be conscious of time.
+The lecture live stream/recording automatically starts on the hour and finishes at 50 mins past the hour.
+If you run over, the live stream/recording won’t continue so students watching the live stream/recording will miss your big conclusion, unless you have manually booked in the capture at a different time.

-4. Make the most of the available camera angles and inputs so the recording captures what really happens in the room.
-If you draw equations on the whiteboard or display an object under the document camera, press the corresponding button on the touch panel so it’s captured in the recording.
+• Make the most of the available camera angles and inputs so the live stream/recording captures what really happens in the room.
+If you draw equations on the whiteboard or display an object under the document camera, press the corresponding button on the touch panel so it’s captured in the live stream/recording.

-5. Pause your recording, and/or switch off the microphone at any point in the lecture when you’re having a private or informal conversation with students or a colleague.
-You don’t want those going into the recording in FLO for all to hear!
+• Pause your live stream/recording, and/or switch off the microphone at any point in the lecture when you’re having a private or informal conversation with students or a colleague.
+You don’t want those going into the live stream/recording in Canvas for all to hear!

 Refer to the Quick Guide for full instructions and tips for using a lapel mic.

 I need to change the time of my lecture.
-How do I change the scheduled recording?
+How do I change the scheduled live stream/recording? keyboard_arrow_up

 The session will then appear in the list as “Not scheduled to be recorded”

-What is the process for requesting an exemption from the recording process?
+What is the process for requesting an exemption from the live stream/recording process? keyboard_arrow_up

-What is the process for requesting permission for the reuse of recordings?
+What is the process for requesting permission for the reuse of live stream/recordings? keyboard_arrow_up

-Can I get part of a recording removed for copyright or confidentiality reasons?
+Can I get part of a live stream/recording removed for copyright or confidentiality reasons? keyboard_arrow_up

 Need help?